Proven effectiveness

 "Follow these tips to establish healthy sleep habits:

-Maintain a consistent sleep schedule.
-Get up at the same time every day, even on weekends or during vacations.
+Keep a consistent sleep schedule.
+Get up at the same time every day, even on weekends or vacations.

-Set a bedtime early enough that you get at least 7 to 8 hours of sleep.
+Set a bedtime early enough for you to get at least 7 to 8 hours of sleep.

 Don't go to bed unless you're sleepy.